Peter Browne

 Life

 ?1665-1735; b.
 Co.
 Dublin; ed.
 TCD, from 1682; fellow, 1692; Provost of TCD, 1699; bishop of Cork and Ross, 1710 [var.
-1709]; theological tracts incl.
-A Letter in answer to a book entitled Christianity not mysterious (1967), holding John Toland to be beyond the pale of toleration, and written at the instigation of Archbishop Narcissus Marsh; preferred to See of Cork by Marsh’s influence, giving rise to Toland’s boast that he had ‘made Browne a bishop’; later issued full statement of his position in Procedure, Extent, and Limits of Human Understanding (1728); condemned Williamite custom of drinking in remembrance of the dead, causing them to add ‘in spite of the bishop of Cork’ to their toasts; there is a short life in Richard Ryan, Biographia Hibernica, Irish Worthies (1821), vol. I, p.222.
+1709]; wote theological tracts incl.
+A Letter in answer to a book entitled Christianity not mysterious (1967), written at the express request of Archbishop Narcissus Marsh [q.v.] who sent him a copy of Toland’s book for the purpose; Brown place Toland to be beyond the pale of religious toleration; he was then preferred to the see of Cork by Marsh’s influence, giving rise to Toland’s boast that he had ‘made Browne a bishop’; later issued full statement of his position in Procedure, Extent, and Limits of Human Understanding (1728) - a rebuttal of Locke; condemned Williamite custom of drinking in remembrance of the dead, causing them to add ‘in spite of the bishop of Cork’ to their toasts; .
 ODNB RR FDA

 Works